Kurento/kurento/source/dev/dev_guide.rst

 1. (**Optional**) Make sure the system is in a clean state.
 The section :ref:`dev-clean` explains how to do this.

-2. (**Optional**) Add Kurento Packages Repository.
+2. (**Optional**) Add Kurento Packages repository.
 The section about :ref:`Dependency resolution <dev-depresolution>` explains what is the effect of adding the repo, and the section :ref:`dev-repository` explains how to do this.

 3. Install system tools and Python modules.
 Run: